BEX-Express/BEX-API/source/includes/_waybill.md

 ##Response
 The requesting party will receive a server response on the sucessful submission of a waybill request.
-The base object which will contain a property called “items” which consists of an array holding a single object with the following properties:
+The base object will contain a property called “items” which consists of an array holding a single object with the following properties:

 Property | Description